anthonyburrow/SpecFit/README.md

     spec.add_model('free_free')
     ```

-Default parameters are determined during this step for premade models; however
+    Default parameters are determined during this step for premade models;
-one may optionally provide initial parameters to `add_model` in the same manner
+    however, one may optionally provide initial parameters to `add_model` in
-as for `lmfit`.
+    the same manner as for `lmfit`.
 See examples for details.
-If providing a custom callable
+If providing a
-function to `add_model`, providing initial guesses for parameters will be
+    custom callable function to `add_model`, providing initial guesses for
-necessary.
+    parameters will be necessary.

 3. Fit the parameters of the provided model.